-If the child is still missing, the following steps would be taken without delay:
+If the child is still missing after 15 minutes, the following steps would be taken without delay:

-- Inform the Head of the Junior School and the Designated Safeguarding Lead (DSL) • Ask the Head of Junior School to ring the child's parents and explain what has happened, and what steps have been set in motion.
-Ask them to come to the School at once • The DSL/Head of the Junior School would immediately notify the Police • The Head of the Junior School would arrange for staff to search the rest of the School premises and grounds - If the child's home is within walking distance, a member of staff may be asked to check to see if the child has gone home.
-They would set out on foot to attempt to catch up with the child - The DSL would inform the Hertfordshire Safeguarding Children Partnership and the School's Local Authority Designated Officer (LADO) - The School would co-operate fully with any Police investigation and any safeguarding investigation by the local authority. - Inform the Chair of Governors - The School's insurers would be informed
+- Inform the Head of the Junior School and the Designated Safeguarding Lead (DSL) if not already aware. - The DSL/Head of the Junior School would immediately notify the Police An additional adult would contact the child's parents.

-- If the child is injured, a report would be made under RIDDOR to the Health & Safety Executive (HSE)
+- The search continues and with police involvement they will guide next steps.
+Staff to search the rest of the School premises and grounds, returning regularly to the muster point and walkie talkies are documented. - If the child's home is within walking distance, a member of staff may be asked to check to see if the child has gone home.
+They would set out on foot to attempt to catch up with the child - The School would cooperate fully with any Police investigation and any safeguarding investigation by the local authority. - The search continues under direction of the police until the child is found. - Inform the Chair of Governors - Once the child is found: - If the child is injured, a report would be made under RIDDOR to the Health & Safety Executive (HSE) and OFSTED/ISI if the child is EYFS. - A full debrief will be made available to staff - A full investigation and lesson learned exercise will taken

-During the course of the investigation into the missing child, the School, in consultation with the LADO, will decide what information should be given to other parents, staff and other pupils and how press enquiries are to be dealt with.
+During the course of the investigation into the missing child, the School and SMT will decide what information should be given to other parents, staff and other pupils and how press enquiries are to be dealt with.